|Assessment Type||Assessment length / details||Proportion|

 On successful completion of this module students should be able to:

-Demonstrate an ability to carry out a range of research, including fieldwork.
+Demonstrate an ability to carry out a range of research, focused on fieldwork.

-Apply to their own writing a knowledge and understanding of appropriate creative techniques used in writing place.
+Apply to their own work a knowledge and understanding of appropriate fieldwork and research techniques used in writing place.

 Demonstrate an awareness of individual, social, historic and political approaches to place.

-Situate their own writing processes within a broad critical context relevant to literary representations of place.
+Situate their own research within a broad critical context relevant to literary representations of place.

 Make constructive critical responses to their own and other students' writing, and engage in appropriate revisions/reflections of their own work.

-This module will encourage students to develop a sense of place in their creative writing
+This module will encourage students to use fieldwork as a form of research, enabling them to develop a sense of place in their creative writing.
+It also will enable them to use their creative and writing skills to promote and market project ideas .

-4. How does it make you feel?: Exploring harmonious and antagonistic landscapes and how these can be used across genre and form.
+3. How does it make you feel?
+Exploring harmonious and antagonistic landscapes and how these can be used across genre and form.

 |Skills Type||Skills details|